Serving it up:

 - 3 T. milk – you may need to add more

-- Cut into squares with a sharp knife dipped frequently in hot water.
+Cut into squares with a sharp knife dipped frequently in hot water.
 A cool knife will pull the marshmallow off the cake.
 The squares are very sweet so smaller squares are recommended so you don’t get a sugar overload!

 Dishing it out: